Irenezs/Notes/Physics/Particles.md

 # Fundamental Forces
 # The Photoelectric Effect
 ## Basics
-When light of high enough energy is incident on a metal plate, it was observed
+When light of high enough energy is incident on a metal plate, it was observed that electrons were rel